Introduction

 Similarly to Spock, Spockk lets you define specifications that describe expected features of the system under specification.
 A specification is represented as a Kotlin class, while features are defined as its methods.

-class MyFirstSpecification {
+class MyFirstSpecification : Specification() {

 fun `adding an element to a list`() {